AlassaneSakande/Melbourne-House-Price-Prediction/README.md

 ## MELBOURNE-HOUSE-PRICE-PREDICTION

-This is an ML regression project concerning the prediction of the prices of houses in Melbourne.
+This is a ML regression project concerning the prediction of the prices of houses in Melbourne.

 # Set up